 88K on the return.
 Window view blocked by the head rest and close to the cabin crew seats so noisier during the flight.

 All of it.
 So comfortable for sleeping, so organised for working and so enjoyable for eating.
 Really, I had to think long and hard to fill in the next section.
 Business class passengers will love flying on the Cathay Pacific Airbus A350.

 The glare from your neighbour’s screen can be distracting for a few minutes before it powers off.
 The older style business class cabins are noisier and you can get jolted by people walking down the aisle.
-Plus a window seat on the old business class doesn’t allow you a view through the window.
+Plus, a window seat on the old business class doesn’t allow you a view through the window.
 And, er, the orchid wobbles on take off…

 Does Cathay Pacific give pajamas in business class?

 No, passengers in Cathay Pacific business class do not receive pajamas but those travelling in First Class do.
 They are gorgeous and come in a breathe easy fabric with a button down top.
 Cathay Pacific business provides slippers, a duvet, pillow and mattress sheet.